Faithful husband, soccer dad,

 For example, she tells us that when she designed the Vietnam memorial, "I really did mean for people to cry."

+In the next scene, we see men standing at the black wall, crying.
+It is a power-charged moment.
 I've never been to DC and I've never had much interest in seeing the monuments there, I'm just not a history buff, but I have always wanted to see The Wall.
 I was in high school as the Vietnam war wound down and that particular war, particularly because of the draft, was a daily part of everyone's lives unlike our current quagmire.
 The Vietnam Memorial speaks to everyone who lived through that time whether they fought in the war, fought against it, or stood by dumbstruck by the tragedy of it all.